Why is it called the Turner Prize?

 What is the prize awarded for?

-The prize is awarded to a British artist under fifty for an outstanding exhibition or other presentation in the twelve months before 9 May 2005.
+The prize is awarded to a British artist or artist working in Britain aged under fifty for an outstanding exhibition or other presentation in the twelve months before 9 May 2006.

 Who chooses the shortlisted artists?

 The four shortlisted artists, and the winner of the prize, are chosen by a jury which changes every year.
-It usually consists of a writer or critic, a curator or gallery director working in Britain, and a curator or gallery director working outside Britain.
+It usually consists of a writer or critic, a curator or gallery director working in Britain, a curator or gallery director working outside Britain and a media professional.
 The Chairman is Nicholas Serota, Director of Tate.

 Does the public have a say?